Last Updated on July 2, 2026 by Daniel Globe

 When to Tip

 If you’re paying by card, it’s common to add the tip directly on the payment terminal; cash tips are appreciated but not obligatory.
-Be attentive to cues from your server—if they’ve been attentive and friendly, tipping is appropriate.
+Be attentive to cues from your server — if they’ve been attentive and friendly, tipping is appropriate.

 Paying the Bill

 In cafés or casual spots where service isn’t included, rounding up the total or leaving a few extra pounds is appreciated.
+Always hand your tip over discreetly or add it to the payment, respecting local etiquette.

 Tipping at Pubs and Bars